rmcomplexity/blog/_posts/2018-01-01-pycon-2018-what-i-learned-as-progcom.md

 back  in  2015 and Eric wrote a wonderful article about it, too.
 Eric was also a ProgCom member this year.

 Ths is how  back  in  Dec 2017 I started giving form to some  talk  proposal  ideas.
--- I have never put together a tutorial.
-Naturally I'm hesitant about submitting a tutorial proposal, Maybe next year.-- I had three ideas.
+- I have never put together a tutorial.
+Naturally I'm hesitant about submitting a tutorial proposal, Maybe next year.- I had three ideas.
 These were really raw ideas.
 A first draft title and, at least, two  main topics.
 I decided to use the Metaprogramming/Metaclasses topic.
 I decided on this  topic for two reasons: